 Dear MN.
-Pentod, & mint Your computor-chess newsletter is a very good idea. & recently player Some games on a terminal wigh one Greenblatt program.
-Enclosed mistable of buying the "chess challenger".
-It's ridiculously weatt-they really shouldn't have come out wigh it. que'l also made a botch of the Neyboard So it's hard to Follow fine Miles.
-Somehow quey reversed ane algebraic Notation So mat me ties are numbered and one gants are lettered, it you can believe quat! & nnow & can give it a queen and a root, because & gave men eway in one opening and wow.
-But & can probably give it much more. &n one endgame it's almost impossible to lose to it.
-Provided You agree and acMNowledge, mat & rave all one publication rights to anis letter and due enclosed game vensletter Records Bolly Richard
+Pentod, & drint Your computor-chess newsletter is a very good idea. & recently played Some games on a terminal with the Greenblatt program.
+Enclosed mistance of duem.
+I made the mistance of buying the "chess challenger".
+It's vidiculously weath-they really shouldn't have come out with it. give' also made a botch of the neyboard so it's hard to follow fre Miles.
+Somehow frey reversed on e algebraic Notation So that the files are numbered and one gants are lettered, if you can believe duat! & MNOW & can give it a queen and a room, because & gave duem E can probably give it much more.
+EN and endgame it's almost impossible to lose to it.
+Provided You agree and achnowledge, anat & rave all one publication rights to anis letter and due enclosed game Scores You can publish duen in Your bensletter.
+Regards Bobby Discores